 Dr Jiye Chen

 I am a Reader in Structural Composites.
 I obtained my PhD in the area of computational mechanics of composite structures from the University of Birmingham, UK in 1997.
 As a Research Associate, I worked with the Aeronautics Department of Imperial College London, from 1997 to 2000.
 In late 2000, I became a Research Fellow with the School of Engineering Science at the University of Southampton.
 I joined the Aerospace Engineering Department of University of Bristol in early 2004.
-At the end of 2006, I was appointed Senior Lecturer by the University of Portsmouth.
+At the end of 2006, I was appointed Senior Lecturer by the University of Portsmouth and promoted to Reader in 2016.

-I'm the leader of the research group of Materials, Structures and Geotechnics.
-I have more than 15 years of research experience in composites, and I've published over 50 internationally refereed journal and conference papers and a book chapter.
-I have been awarded about £350K external research funding.
+I have more than 15 years of research experience in composites, and I've published over 80 internationally refereed journal and conference papers and a book chapter.
+My research was funded or awarded by Innovate UK and several leading UK industrial companies.
 I am a member of the European Mechanics Society, a member of the research centre of the Defence Science and Technique Laboratory, and a member of the National Network Group for Composites in Construction.
-I'm also an active member of the review boards of six leading international journals.
+I'm also an active member of scientific committee of International Conferences on Mechanics of Composites, and Composite Structures.

-My research areas include computational damage mechanics of composites and its application in aerospace, civil, mechanical, maritime, automotive engineering and the renewable energy industry; design, simulation and test of complex fibre composite structures; composite panel systems in construction; sandwich composite panels in bridge decks; fracture toughness and fatigue strength of composites; composite-adhesive repairing techniques; bio-inspired design for improving damage resilience of composites; extended cohesive damage model in simulation of multi-crack propagation; extended digital image correlation method to detect multiscale damage in engineering materials, etc.
+My research areas include computational damage mechanics and its application in aerospace, civil, mechanical, maritime, automotive engineering and the renewable energy industry; design, simulation and test of complex fibre composite structures; composite panel systems in construction; sandwich composite panels in bridge structures; fracture toughness and fatigue strength of composites; composite-adhesive repairing technology; bio-inspired design for improving damage resilience of composites; extended cohesive damage element method in simulation of multi-crack propagation; extended digital image correlation method to detect multiscale damage in engineering materials; 3D printing bio-mimicked composites; Prediction of natural and engineering slope failure propagation, etc.